 SO, WHY MINIMALISM?

-As any established practice, UI Design has a set of best practices as a result of years of researching and testing, that have been in some way proven to be effective amongst users.
-This set of best practices is strongly based in the minimalist approach.
+Like any established practice, UI Design has a set of best practices as a result of years of researching and testing, that has been in some way proven to be effective amongst users.
+This set of best practices is strongly based on the minimalist approach.
 So, in my opinion, this answers the question if either Minimalism is a trend or not.
 The answer is no. It is a concept, and a really good one, that’s why it has become so… let’s say...popular.

 Material Guidelines are presented as an universal and neutral language for web design that synthesises the classic principles of good design.